mnnuahg/NestedLoopTest/README.md

 which can be used to enclose loops in C++ code, and the iterations of the enclosed loops will be executed in random order.
 The loops can also be nested.
-Nested iterations will be executed in random order while respecting the fork-join dependencies.
+Nested loop iterations will be executed in random order while respecting the fork-join dependencies.
 The execution is still sequential, just the execution order is randomized.